-Do you know how to market your gift baskets so your beautiful designs are sold to individuals and corporations?
+Do you know how to market your gift baskets so your beautiful designs sell quickly to individuals and corporations?
 This article explains how to market effectively.

-Marketing is the one and only way to put your gift baskets into the hands of paying customers.
-That’s been true since the first gift basket was advertised in a women’s magazine in 1916.
+Marketing is the most effective way to put your gift baskets into the hands of paying customers.
+That’s been true since the first gift basket was advertised in a women’s magazine in the early 1900s.
 The gift was made for a baby, and the photograph included everything a newborn needed in its first months of life.

-Today, you have lots of options for marketing, well beyond but also including magazine advertising.
-The methods you choose depend on whom you believe is the best person or type of business that will buy.
+Today, as you start your business, you have lots of options for marketing, well beyond but also including magazine advertising.
+The methods you choose depend on who you believe is the best individual person or type of corporate professional who will buy.

 Start with a basic profile